Concerned about online privacy? Well – one way to preserve your digital privacy is to use a non-tracking search engine. Enter DuckDuckGo.

 Such polarisation has far-reaching consequences, from global politics to our everyday opinions.
 So, we must start to question this technology-led manipulation and take our privacy concerns seriously.
 Tools like DDG, which put privacy at the forefront of technology, are practical tools that mitigate the impact of the surveillance-tech framework we find ourselves in.

-While DDG cannot release an exact number of users, since it's a non-tracking search engine, it estimates it is used by over 80 million people.
+DDG is a relatively safe search engine and you can use it without compromising your security.
+While they cannot release an exact number of users, since it’s a non-tracking search engine, they estimate the platform is used by over 80 million people across the globe.

 Ever since the US National Security Agency (NSA) revelations in 2013, privacy concerns on the internet have taken centre stage in public discourse.
 The NSA tracked vast amounts of data from internet search engines such as Google, Yahoo!, and other American companies.
 While the NSA justified this as a technique to protect the US from terrorists, the ethics of this activity have been debated repeatedly.
 Other concerns include using this tracked data for political campaigns and unfair political gains.